No No's in Dog Training

 The good news is that you don’t have to be an expert to make this determination.
 If your dog is really good at responding to his cues, but your dog isn’t able to perform the cue you request in the moment, then there’s a good chance some fear/stress/anxiety is present.
 Behaviour modification then needs to take place as well.

-1. The first four – barking at things hesees or hears while he’s in the yard.
+(1) Barking at things he sees or hears in the yard.

-All of these behaviours I would say have something to do with his breed and his high drive.
+This behaviour I would say has something to do with his breed and his high drive.
 By “high drive” I mean that he pretty much goes at all things full force – whether it’s obedience training, nosework or chasing something.
 He never does anything with half of his energy!

 Because he’s a Doberman, he’s generally inclined to be somewhat “guardy” or suspicious of anything that he views as an intrusion.
 He loves having people over and has no issues at the front door beyond the initial bark to let us know there’s someone there.
 However, things happening in our backyard or the surrounding yards visible to us are an entirely different situation to him.